civican/legisinfo/44-1/bills/C-228/bill_text.md

 This enactment amends the `Bankruptcy and Insolvency Act` and the `Companies' Creditors Arrangement Act` to ensure that claims in respect of unfunded liabilities or solvency deficiencies of pension plans and claims relating to the cessation of an employer's participation in group insurance plans are paid in priority in the event of bankruptcy proceedings.

-It also amends the `Pension Benefits Standards Act, 1985` to provide that an employer may provide financial security in the form of insurance for any portion of the contributions that they are required to pay under subsections 9(1.1) and (1.2) of the Act, and to authorize the administrator of an underfunded pension plan, in certain situations, to transfer or permit the transfer of any part of the assets or liabilities of the pension plan to another pension plan.
-The amendments also provide for the tabling of an annual report respecting the solvency of pension plans.
+It also amends the `Pension Benefits Standards Act, 1985` to provide for the tabling of an annual report respecting the solvency of pension plans.

-Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows:
+His Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows:

 ## Short Title